KittyGiraudel/SJSJ/_glossary/IONIC.md

 ---
 title: Ionic
-description: a HTML5 mobile framework to build beautiful hybrid native mobile applications using AngularJS and Cordova
+excerpt: a HTML5 mobile framework to build beautiful hybrid native mobile applications using AngularJS and Cordova
 ---

 # Ionic